Rhinostone/gina/README.md

 >
 > Some commands or features might not work since the framework is still under development & testing
 >
-> We have some applications using the framework in production and we are improving our code in order to release the `1.0.0` version: which should come by the end of 2022.
+> We have some applications using the framework in production and we are improving our code in order to release the `1.0.0` version as soon as possible.
 Thank you for your patience.

 ## Philosophy behind